thealish/alisher/README.md

 # Hi my name is Alisher
-Hi my name is Alisher, I'm a software engineer, currently building microservices with Golang and Python
+Hi my name is Alisher, I'm a software engineer, currently building microservices with Golang